visualboyadvance-m/visualboyadvance-m/README.md

 Windows and Mac builds are in the [releases tab](https://github.com/visualboyadvance-m/visualboyadvance-m/releases).

-Nightly builds for Windows and Mac are [here](https://win.vba-m.com/nightly/).
+Nightly builds for Windows and macOS are at [https://nightly.vba-m.com/](https://nightly.vba-m.com/).

 **PLESE TEST THE NIGHTLY OR MASTER WITH A FACTORY RESET BEFORE REPORTING ISSUES**